Expert care and a tailored plan saved Ed from pancreatitis

 Recognising the urgency, her family rushed her to their veterinarian, but as the clinic was near closing time, they were referred to an emergency hospital.
 After two nights of stabilisation without a clear diagnosis, Ed was sent to Cat Specialist Services for specialist care.

 A thorough assessment confirmed severe pancreatitis with peritonitis, along with neutropenia and a persistent fever.
 She was immediately started on intravenous fluids to correct dehydration, pain relief to keep her comfortable, and anti-nausea medication to help settle her stomach.
-When she still wouldn’t eat, a nasogastric feeding tube was placed to ensure she received the nutrition required for recovery.
+When she still wouldn’t eat, a naso-oesophageal feeding tube was placed to ensure she received the nutrition required for a fast recovery.

 Ed’s owner, James, described the admission to CSS as smooth and reassuring.
 From check-in, the team were compassionate, and clearly outlined her treatment plan and costs, helping to ease the stress of an already overwhelming situation.